 The spiders of this genus do not build webs but walk on the jungle floor, on the lookout for their prey.

 It has been reported that the bite of species belonging to this genus may result in the victim’s death within one hour after the venom enters the person’s body.
-However, with effective anti-venom being introduced for treatment in Brazil to combat the toxic effects of these spiders, the incidence of fatalities have been less.
-In fact, most studies show that death mostly occurred in children below seven years of age.
-Of all the eight species, P. nigriventer, followed by P. fera, are said to account for most venom intoxications in Brazil.
+However, with effective anti-venom being introduced for treatment in Brazil to combat the toxic effects of these spiders, the incidence of fatalities has been less.
+In fact, most studies show that death mostly occurs in children below seven years of age.
+Of all the eight species, P. nigriventer, followed by P. fera, is said to account for most venom intoxications in Brazil.

 Other names | Armed spiders, banana spiders |